"You MUST provide a text equivalent for every non-text element on your HTML pages." (Source: W3C, WAI Accessibility Guidelines, v1.)

 2.1.3.
 You SHOULD NOT use transparent spacer images, as their function can be provided by CSS layout.

 2.2.1.
 You SHOULD ONLY render text in a graphic image:

 2.2.3.
 See section 3.3 below for rules around specifying alt attributes for graphic text images.

 2.3.1.
-You MUST apply for an exemption from the Editor, Standards and Guidelines if you wish to use sIFRs on your site.
-You will also need to provide supporting information for your request, as shown on the sIFR wiki site [ an internal BBC website – gain access via your Technical Account Manager].
+If you wish to use sIFRs on your site you should discuss this with your product lead.
+Also see the sIFR wiki site [ an internal BBC website – gain access via your product lead].

 2.3.2.
 If you are granted an exemption to use sIFRs you MUST:

 3.1.
 Alt attributes provide a text description of images.
 They SHOULD be: